Feminist Social Work Practice

 Intersection of race and gender, with emphasis on unique “double jeopardy” of women of color

-Regardless of perspective, feminist practice addresses myriad issues that affect women differentially than they do men.
-These include sexual violence, education and employment equity, child and elder care, reproductive and sexual health, pension and retirement benefits, poverty and income maintenance, mental health access, and the rights of sexual minorities (see Peterson & Lieberman, 2001).
+Regardless of perspective, feminist practice addresses myriad issues that affect women differently than they do men.
+These include sexual violence, education and employment equity, child and elder care, reproductive and sexual health, pension and retirement benefits, poverty and income maintenance, mental health access, and the rights of sexual minorities (see Hewitt, 2010; McCammon et al., 2017; Peterson & Lieberman, 2001).
 Even though women have made substantial gains in the last decades, critical issues and problems remain.
 Consider these facts about women in the United States:

 Women are more likely than men to be in or near poverty, with the risk significantly increased for single mothers, older women, and women with no postsecondary education.

-In 2005, women earned 77 cents to every male dollar; for African American women it was 71 cents and for Latinas it was 58 cents.
-If equal and comparable pay equity was achieved, it would cut the female poverty rate in half.
+As of 2015, women earned 79 cents to every dollar earned by a man; for African American women, it was 60 cents, and for Latinas it was 55 cents.
+If equal and comparable pay equity was achieved, the female poverty rate would be cut in half.

 Women are 58% of all social security beneficiaries 65 and older, and 71% of all beneficiaries 85 and older; social security makes up 55% of older women's income, compared with 39% for older men.